Pulling from the archives today, with an updated look at the path to publication.

 1. Writing is Hard

 Don’t get me wrong, it has its easy moments, but constructing a publishable novel is not an easy task.
 There’s a reason most people who want to publish a novel never do.
 It takes a lot of work, skill and dedication.
+It's helpful to remind yourself of this during those tough moments.
+It's not you, it's writing in general, and every writer at every stage struggles from time to time.

-2. Learn Your Craft
+2. Learn the Craft

 Writing is a skill we learn by doing, and our first attempts are usually pretty bad.
 Even if they aren’t, they are often filled with flaws that keep us from reaching a professional level.
 But that’s okay, because we all have to learn somehow, and the next book will be better.
 Enjoy the satisfaction of finishing your first novel.
 It only comes once.
 But don’t get so hung up on the need to publish that novel that you spend all your time revising and never write anything new.
+If you're lucky enough to sell your first novel?
+Then enjoy the win and remember that feeling for the days when things don't go so well.

 4. Revision is Part of Writing